Pass/fail will not be an option for the Fall semester, Gillian Small, the provost and senior vice president for academic affairs, tells The Equinox.

 The school offered the pass/fail option last semester after classes went online due to the pandemic.

-The fall schedule will be condensed.
-Following are key dates from the fall 2020 Academic Calendar:
+The Fall schedule will be condensed.
+The following are key dates from the Fall 2020 Academic Calendar:

 Registration/Academic Counseling and Advising

 Last Day for New Registrations and Final Drop/Add Changes (Monday)